December 9, 2017

 - Water - Dehydration is always a concern at any Scout event.
 December is normally cooler, but you can still dehydrate easily.
 Drink water during the day, especially after racing.

 - Buddy System – All youth should use the buddy system when moving throughout the area.
 Keep an eye on all of your youth during the event.
 This is a large event and it is not closed to the outside public.
-Always - have Scouts/youth go everywhere with a friend.
+Always use the buddy system and have Scouts/youth go everywhere with a friend.

 - Comfort - Bring a chair(s) to rest and relax.
 An umbrella is always useful; even without rain.